Serving All of Western Colorado

 - Other possible penalties.

-With a good DUI lawyer, you might be able to escape jail time, despite the five-day minimum.
+With a good defense lawyer, you might be able to escape jail time, despite the five-day minimum.

 If I am hurt by a negligent driver, who can I sue besides the driver?